bpshparis/murex/README.md

 Open a command prompt ![](res/cmd.png)

+:bulb: **Keep this command line prompt opened till the end of the tutorial.**

 ![](res/mac.png) ![](res/tux.png)

 Open a shell ![](res/term.png)

-:bulb: **Keep this command line prompt or shell should opened till the end of the tutorial.**
+:bulb: **Keep this shell should opened till the end of the tutorial.**

 <br>